misje/opencti-wazuh-connector/docs/source/create_opencti_user.rst

 - Add a real e-mail address (an OpenCTI requirement)
 - Enter a passphrase (which may be set-and-forget, as we will only use a token with this account, and never log in).
 Choose a complex passphrase.
-- Select the *Connectors* group, or in case you've made your own group, select that one.
+- Select the *Connectors* group, or in case you have made your own group, select that one.
 - Consider setting a lower max confidence level than the maximum.
 This prevents the connector from overwriting properties in entities that are set by analysts and sources whom you trust more.